Dale Caldwell

-Dale G. Caldwell (born July 6, 1960) is an American education administrator, author, and religious leader who has served as president of Centenary University since 2023, and is the lieutenant governor-elect of New Jersey.
-He is the university's first black president.
-A member of the Democratic Party, Caldwell is the first male to be elected Lieutenant Governor of New Jersey.
+Dale Gilbert Caldwell (born July 6, 1960) is an American academic administrator and author who served as the fourth lieutenant governor and 35th secretary of state of New Jersey from January to September 2026.
+A member of the Democratic Party, Caldwell was the first man to serve as the state's lieutenant governor.
+He previously served as president of Centenary University from 2023 to 2025, and was the university's first black president.

 A former president of the Educational Services Commission of New Jersey (2001–2024), Caldwell was also the founding president of the College Achieve of Greater Asbury Park Charter School and served as a member of the New Brunswick Board of Education from 1998 to 2024.
 He is also the pastor of Covenant United Methodist Church in Plainfield, New Jersey.
+Following a report alleging that Caldwell had engaged in sexual harassment and ethics violations, Caldwell announced his resignation in September 2026.

 Early life and education

 Caldwell was born on July 6, 1960, in Boston, Massachusetts.
 His parents, Gilbert and Grace Caldwell, met in Greensboro, North Carolina, where they were both attending college.
 His father, Rev. Dr. Gilbert Haven Caldwell, graduated from North Carolina A&T and became a United Methodist pastor who knew and marched with Martin Luther King Jr.

 Caldwell is a 1978 graduate of the Hopkins School in New Haven, Connecticut.
 He earned his Bachelor in Arts in economics from Princeton University in 1982.
 Caldwell earned a Master of Business Administration in finance from the Wharton School of the University of Pennsylvania in 1988 and a Doctorate in Education Administration from Seton Hall University in 2017.